Table of Contents

-The latest models use a more powerful vacuuming system that delivers more suction.
+The latest models use a more powerful vacuuming system with more suction.
 (The Roomba 980, i7+, and s9+ recognize carpets and by boosting suction provide deeper cleaning).
 The Anti-tangle system will not allow the robot to get stuck between cords, carpet fringe, or tassels.
 If it does, the system stops the side and main brushes of the vacuum and tries to escape.

 Edge Cleaning Mode

 The 900s, i7+, and s9+ models have Edge Cleaning Mode.
 While the older generations used a side brush, the newest ones go along the walls after they finish the job on the floor.
 This feature is always on default, but if you want your Roomba to end the job quicker, you can switch it off on your smartphone.

 Recharge and Resume

 Once the battery runs out of energy, a Roomba returns to the charging dock.
-The Roomba 960, 980, i7, and s9+ have resumption.
 After powering up, the robot resumes cleaning from the spot it left off to finish the job.
 The models with mapping resume cleaning.

 Rotating Double Brushes

 Two brushes located on the bottom rotate in the opposite direction to grab and break down dirt and debris.
 This technology was upgraded in the 800, 900 series, i7, e5, and s9 models.
-They coming with brushless instead of the bristled rollers which are better at resisting hair tangling.
+These are equipped with silicone rollers that are ideal for pet hair and almost don’t require maintenance.

 Why buying a Roomba with the silicone brushes